 U.S. officials expressed concerns that Moscow might continue to target U.S.-allied opposition forces, claiming they are working with the al-Qaida-linked group, Jabhat Fatah al-Sham, previously known as the Nusra Front.
 Rebel forces have intermingled with the Nusra militants, at times making targeting difficult.

 They also worry that many of the Russian airstrikes do not involve precision-guided weapons.
 Moscow has predominantly used so-called dumb bombs in Syria, largely targeting opposition forces and backing Assad's government forces.

 The strikes have triggered frequent complaints of mass civilian casualties.
-And the U.S. faces the possibility of agreeing on a particular target, then having the Russian strike miss and kill civilians.
+And the U.S. faces the possibility of agreeing on a particular target through the planned coordination center, and then having the Russian strike miss and kill civilians

 The U.S. officer in charge of Air Force operations in the Middle East, Lt.
 Gen. Jeffrey Harrigian, told reporters Tuesday that the intent is to develop a plan that "executes the mission precisely, minimizing risk to the coalition team and civilians on the ground."
 He added that it would be important to do it in a way that does not undermine "coalition cohesion" and momentum.

 The U.S., he said, will not share any classified tactics with Russia.

 "Clearly there will be some authorities and legalities that we're going to need to work through to make sure everybody understands what the agreement is," he said when asked whether the U.S. could be considered a co-belligerent in the event that it provides targeting information for a Russian airstrike that results in civilian casualties.

 "I'm not going to tell you I trust them," said Harrigian.
 "We, from our side, have to do some planning and they need to do the right thing.
 We'll see what happens from there."

 Associated Press writers Robert Burns and Bradley Klapper contributed to this report